sdmydbr9/MMM-11-TTS/README.md

+This module adds text to speech functionality with the api from 11 labs.

-first install the MMM-NotificationTrigger module clone this module edit the config.ini with you credentials edit the comfig and add the following lines
+First install the MMM-NotificationTrigger module clone this module edit the config.ini with you credentials edit the comfig and add the following lines